Alexxx2207/ASP.NET_CORE_MVC_Training/Bookshop/ReadMe.md

 - Bookshop.Web - defines MVC project.
 Contains views, input models, controllers, static files, middlewares definition, DI container definition and configuration files.

 ## About database connection
-#### Set connection string for the db in appsettings.json/appsettings.Development.json in Bookshop.Web subproject
+#### Set connection string for the database in appsettings.json/appsettings.Development.json in Bookshop.Web subproject

 > :warning: The connection string from the appsettings.Development.json in Bookshop.Data is your connection string for the database.
 It should be the same with the one in appsettings.json/appsettings.Development.json in Bookshop.Web subproject.